susucat1/Tweak-Roblox-FFlags/README.md

 ### Directional Attenuation Max Points
 > [!WARNING]
 > Tip: Lower values: May improve performance but reduce lighting accuracy. > Higher values: Increase lighting accuracy at the cost of performance, potentially leading to slower rendering, especially in scenes with complex lighting setups.
-> Explanation:
+>
-> Limits the maximum number of sample points for calculating directional light attenuation..
+> Explanation: Limits the maximum number of sample points for calculating directional light attenuation.
+>
 > Lower values improve performance but may reduce lighting accuracy.
+>
 > Higher values increase lighting accuracy but may slow rendering in complex lighting setups.
 ``` json
 {